steveathon/bootstrap-wysiwyg/README.md

 ### Creating Wrappers
 This library by itself is useful, but ugly out of the box.
 This was intentional.
 It makes absolutely no styling decisions for you.

-You can also use and create wrappers that extend this library seemlessly into any front-end framework, template, theme, or styling you like.
+You can also use and create wrappers that extend this library seamlessly into any front-end framework, template, theme, or styling you like.
 For example, check out
 [bootstrap-wysiwyg]() and [foundation-wysiwyg]() which turn this library into a plugin.

 You can create your own wrappers easily.